Joe Fishback: Atlanta Falcons (second stint)

 On November 3, 1992, he signed as a free agent with the Atlanta Falcons.
 He appeared in the final 7 games, making 7 defensive tackles and 8 special teams tackles.
 On August 23, 1993, he was placed on the injured reserve list with a sprained neck.
 He was released on October 4.

 Dallas Cowboys

 On October 13, 1993, he signed as a free agent with the Dallas Cowboys.
 He played mainly on special teams and registered 12 special teams tackles (tied for sixth on the team).
 He suffered a sprained right knee in the tenth game against the Phoenix Cardinals and was declared inactive for the next 5 contests.
 He was a part of the Super Bowl XXVIII Championship team.
 In 1994, he registered 17 special teams tackles (sixth on the team).
 He was released on November 30.

 Denver Broncos

 In 1995, he was signed as a free agent by the Denver Broncos.
 He was released on August 22.

-Personal life

-Born to Shirley Battle and Joe Fishback, Sr. He is married to Irish Fishback, Realtor with Maximum One Realtor Partners and together they have 5 boys.